 Sutter’s Fort

-Sutter’s Fort holds immense historical significance as a key site during the California Gold Rush era.
+Sutter’s Fort holds immense historical significance as a critical site during the California Gold Rush era.
 Built in 1839 by John Sutter, a Swiss immigrant and pioneer, the fort served as a trading post and agricultural centre in the early days of Sacramento.

 Today, Sutter’s Fort State Historic Park provides a window into the past, allowing visitors to step back in time and experience the challenges and triumphs of the pioneers.
 The reconstructed fort features historic buildings, interactive exhibits, and costumed guides who share stories about life in the 1840s.